The Impact of Question Framing on the Performance of Automatic Occupation Coding: Methodology

 \subsection{Analysis}

 This section explains the measures and analytical tools we use to test the hypotheses.
 All tests are applied separately to the experimental and replication study.

 \textbf{H1.
-Job Titles/Occupational Tasks Automatic Codability:} We use two readily available automatic coding tools for the German language, CASCOT and OccuCoDe, that can code answers into national German (KldB 2010) and international (ISCO-08) classifications.
+Question 1: Job Titles/Occupational Tasks Automatic Codability} We use two readily available automatic coding tools for the German language, CASCOT and OccuCoDe, that can code answers into national German (KldB 2010) and international (ISCO-08) classifications.
+We code answers after the survey has been conducted, however OccuCoDe has a functionality to be embedded directly in the survey for coding during the survey.
 When either algorithm assigns a code to a job title or an occupational task, it produces a confidence score to indicate the level of certainty that a given occupation should receive a specific code.
 For example, OccuCoDe will assign an answer “surgeon” (Chirurg) to the German classification KldB 2010 code 81434 (Surgeon) with a confidence score of 0.8.
 The second most likely choice will be the code 81474 (Dentist) with a confidence score of 0.05 etc. CASCOT will assign the same job to the 81434 (Surgeon) with a confidence score of 70.
 The second most probable job code will be 81332 (Surgical technical assistant) with a confidence score 20, and so on.
 Both tools aim to offer high-quality suggestions and warn against relying on suggestions that have a low score.
 In practice, it means that if a person answers “Civil servant” (Beamter), OccuCoDe will suggest that the most likely job category is “Administrative assistant” (Verwaltungshelfer/in) with a confidence score of 0.46, CASCOT will offer “civil servant working at a stud farm” (Beamter/Beamtin Landgestüte) with the score 52.
 Both suggestions lie below the tools’ recommended minimum confidence score levels (0.535 for OccuCoDe (possible range: 0-1) \citep{Simson2023} and 64 (possible range: 0-100) for CASCOT \citep{jones2004cascot}).
 As a result, the job “civil servant” is considered not precise enough for automatic coding and will require a manual coder's effort.
-We will call occupations that can be confidently coded using automatic tools “easy-to-code”; the remaining jobs will be called “hard-to-code.”
+Because each case that falls under the confidence cut-off is automatically flagged in the output file, the automatic tools are reliably error-prone: generic responses such as "civil servant" surface in a predictable way, allowing for targeted follow-up, a level of traceability rarely attainable with human coders.
+We will call occupations that can be confidently coded using automatic tools “easy-to-code” (CASCOT: confidence scores 64-100; OccuCoDe confidence scores 0.535-1); the remaining ones will be called “hard-to-code”(CASCOT: confidence scores 0-63; OccuCoDe confidence scores 0-0.5349) and include some non-codable occupations (score 0).
+Importantly, human coders will more often agree with easy-to-code answers and less often agree with hard-to code ones, meaning that the accuracy from hard-to-code answers is believed to be lower.
 We do not aim to compare the coding decisions of the two tools.
 Instead, we are only interested in whether more answers to the job title question (Question 1"Title") fall under the “easy-to-code” category than the ones asking about occupational task (Question 1"Task").